ericwb/slack-status-bar/README.rst

 - Enter the token for your Slack user
 - Enter your work wireless SSID
 - Enter names for your work and vacation calendars
+- Optionally you may want to edit some of the other settings

 To run in application mode
 --------------------------